Zilog8/UNFS2GO/README.md

 License Stuff:

+In the "afero" folder you'll find the code that's been re-purposed from spf13's afero project ( https://github.com/spf13/afero ), as well as the LICENSE file for that code.

 In the "unfs3" folder you'll find the code that's been re-purposed from the UNFS3 project ( http://unfs3.sourceforge.net/ ), as well as the CREDITS and LICENSE files for that code.

-In the "vfs" folder you'll find the code that's been re-purposed from the godoc tool, as well as the AUTHORS, LICENSE, etc. files for that code.
+In the "vfs" folder you'll find the code that's been re-purposed from the godoc tool (https://go.googlesource.com/tools/+/master/godoc/vfs), as well as the AUTHORS, LICENSE, etc. files for that code.

 Also, you'll find here a .zip file ("voynich_manuscript.zip"), a thumbnail copy of the Voynich Manuscript gotten from Archive.org, just for testing purposes.
 That is